MitryDim/TSWIFT/README.md

 This project is a Cloud Development Kit for Terraform (CDKTF) application written in TypeScript.
 It leverages the power of TypeScript to define and provision cloud infrastructure using Terraform.

-> [!NOTE]
-> You will be prompted to enter information about your organization.
-This information will be included in the certificate.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: